mosaicnetworks/babble/docs/usage.rst

 the Hashgraph and Blockchain data store.
 This is controlled by the optional ``service-listen`` flag.

+The ``fast-sync`` parameter determines whether or not the node will attempt to fast-forward to the tip of the hashgraph, or download and replay the entire hashgraph from start.
+More on this in :ref:`fast-sync <fastsync>`

 Finally, we can choose to run Babble with a database backend or only with an in-memory cache.
 With the ``store`` flag set, Babble will look for a database file in ``datadir``/babdger_db.
 If the file exists, and the ``--boostrap`` flag